regolith-linux/regolith-desktop-website/content/posts/announce-regolith-2.md

 * Simplify the loading of Xresources, discovery, and management of looks
 * Support for i3 config partials, allowing for safer and richer extension capabilities
 * Provide a package topography necessary for future changes including alternative sessions and backends
-* Debian Bullseye support, along with Ubuntu Focal and Impish
+* Debian Bullseye support, along with Ubuntu Focal and Jammy
 * Move to new custom desktop executor `ilia` from `rofi` for app and command launching, notifications, and more

 Regolith 1.6 is the end of the line for the existing Regolith desktop.
 The new major version 2 provides for a simplification of Regolith as a whole, with some new features as well.
 This upgrade will not be backwards compatible with 1.x series (but as always, users may choose to specify their own i3 config).
 However Regolith 2 is not radically different than the previous version.
 This major version bump is to allow for users to upgrade on their own schedules.
 As such, the 1.x package repository (PPA) will not be used for Regolith 2 packages.